benkuly/matrix-spring-boot-sdk/README.md

     # Default is RESTRICTED, which means, that only automatic joins to serverName are allowed.
     autoJoin: RESTRICTED
     # (optional) Configure if ALL membership changes should be tracked/saved with help of MatrixAppserviceRoomService
     # or only membership changes of users, which are MANAGED by the bridge.
-Default is NONE (no tracking/saving).
+Default is ALL (no tracking/saving).
-    trackMembership: ALL
+    trackMembership: MANAGED
     # Connection settings to the database (only r2dbc drivers are supported)
-    database:
+    migration:
-      url: r2dbc:h2:mem:///testdb
+      url: jdbc:h2:file:./testdb/testdb
-      username:
+      username: sa
       password:
     # Connection setting to the database for migration purpose only (only jdbc drivers ar supported)
-    migration:
+    database:
-      url: jdbc:h2:mem:testdb
+      url: r2dbc:h2:file:///./testdb/testdb
-      username:
+      username: sa
       password:
   client:
     homeServer: